Data System Reporting Options

 The Dashboard Report is the main report you see when Home is selected or when you have selected a district, school, class, or group.

 - Screening Results – The numbers in each seasonal quadrant represent the total children in each Benchmark.
 The example below shows the Spring screening results for early literacy assessments.
 The green category shows how many students scored in the Tier 1 range, orange shows how many scored in the cut range,and red shows how many scored in the Tier II/III range.
-Gray shows how many students' tests were started, but discontinued, and purple shows how many students have not yet completed an assessment in this screening window.
+Gray shows how many students' tests were started, but not finished, and purple shows how many students have not yet completed an assessment in this screening window.

 The current seasonal window is shown for each assessment.
 If you click next to an assessment, you can see data for other screening windows in this school year.